 How to End a Relationship When You’re Scared to Be Alone

-Yes, it is scary to be on your own – so you’re normal!
-Here’s how to end a relationship when you’re scared to be alone, but you know you need to leave the man you’re with.
+Yes, it is scary to be on your own – we were created to connect!
+But not with the wrong men.
+Here’s how to end a relationship when you’re scared to be alone, but know you need to leave the man you’re with.

 “I’ve been in the same relationship for 18 years,” says Nikki in response to How to Know if a Man is Emotionally Available for Love.
 “He’s a good man.
 He’s not abusive, he doesn’t drink or gamble or even smoke.
 But he has never been able to love me fully, he always held back, and I let the relationship keep going.
 I couldn’t admit that I was scared to be alone.
 I stayed with him because even though I knew our relationship wasn’t improving or even that healthy, I couldn’t face life as a single woman.
 Now I’ll be 40 soon and I don’t want to live in fear anymore.
 But I’m still scared to be alone, so how do I end my relationship?”